 Depending on your oral health, Dr. Cain may need to take an x-ray before the procedure to analyze your jaw and sinuses.
 A CT scan may help measure the height and width of the jaw bone.

-Before the surgery, the bone needed for your sinus lift surgery will need to be extracted from your own body.
-Usually, the bone is taken from your hip or the bone beneath your knee.
-If extracting bone from your body is unattainable, then synthetic material or prepared bone from a tissue bank can be used in its absence.
+Before the surgery, we extract the bone needed for your sinus lift surgery from your own body.
+Usually, we take the bone from your hip or the bone beneath your knee.
+If extracting bone from your body is unattainable, we can use synthetic material or prepared bone from a tissue bank in its absence.

-Once the implanted bone is received, Dr. Cain will make a small incision in your gum tissue on the cheek side where the dental implant will be placed.
-Once the incision is made, Dr. Cain will open your gum tissue, exposing the jawbone, and gently push it towards the sinus cavity.
+After receiving the implant bone, Dr. Cain makes a small incision in your gum tissue on the cheek side where the dental implant will be placed.
+After making the incision, Dr. Cain will open your gum tissue, exposing the jawbone, and gently push it towards the sinus cavity.

-This provides a new bone and foundation for a tooth implant to be properly placed.
-The sinus membrane is pushed toward the sinus cavity as well.
+This provides a new bone and foundation to place a tooth implant properly.
+It pushes the sinus membrane toward the sinus cavity as well.

-The bone graft material is placed in the small space below the lifted sinus cavity.
-Once the bone graft has been placed, the gum tissue flap is sutured.
-In special cases, the implant can be placed into the mouth after the sinus lift surgery.
+We place the bone graft material in the small space below the lifted sinus cavity.
+Once we place the bone graft, we suture the gum tissue flap.
+In special cases, we can place the implant into the mouth after the sinus lift surgery.

-However, in most cases, patients need to wait several months for their mouth to heal.
+However, in most cases, patients must wait several months for their mouths to heal.
 The surgery will generally take from one to one and a half hours.

 The downside to needing this procedure is it extends the treatment time for dental implants.
-You will need to wait about six to nine months after your sinus lift surgery before your dental implants can be surgically placed in the new bone.
-The implants should be left to heal for another three to six months.
+You need to wait about six to nine months after your sinus lift surgery before your dental implant surgical placement in the new bone.
+The implants need to heal for another three to six months.

-Finally, after almost twelve months, your dental restoration can be placed.
+Finally, after almost twelve months, we can place your dental restoration.
 At your consultation with Dr. Cain, he will discuss the best option for your oral health after a thorough examination.